 Cervical Artificial Disc Replacement has been FDA-approved since 2007.

-The indications for disc replacement may vary for each patient.
+The indications for artificial disc replacement may vary for each patient.
+There are many different types of artificial disc replacement as well.
 Some general indications are pain arising from the disc that has not been adequately reduced with non-operative care such as medication, injections, chiropractic care and/or physical therapy.
 Each vertebra in the spine is separated by a disc, which is made up largely of water.
 As discs lose water content because of disease, injury or age, they compress, or lose height, which causes the vertebrae to move closer together.
 This reduces the disc’s normal functioning, which may lead to pain, bone spurs and narrowing of the nerve openings.
 If a disc ruptures, it can place pressure on the surrounding nerve roots and the spinal cord, resulting in pain, numbness and/or weakness.

 Typically, you will have had an MRI that shows disc degeneration.
 Often you have a CT scan performed to verify the bony architecture of the joints and vertebrae.
 Dr. Lanman will correlate the results of these tests with findings from your history and physical examination to help determine the source of your pain.